Yellow-throated Warbler © Ryan Sanderson / Macaulay Library

 Yes, Merlin Bird ID works offline, so no matter how far you are from cellular service, you’ll be able to record bird sounds and get a list of possible matches.
-For best results, make sure to set your location when you have internet to get the best matches for your location, before you go offline.
+For best results, make sure you still have location services enabled even if you are offline.

 Can I use Sound ID on a desktop computer?

 No, the photo ID and sound ID features within Merlin Bird ID are only available for Android and iOS smartphones and tablets.
 You can identify birds by answering a few easy questions on the web at https://merlinweb.allaboutbirds.org/